 Tickets are $29 for VocalEye users, while they last.
 Please call the Box Office to purchase at 604-687-1644.

-Running time is 3 hours 35 minutes, including 2 intermissions.
+Running time is just over 3 hours, including 2 short intermissions.

 Written by Tony Kushner